Books by Donna Fletcher Crow:

 From untamed Idaho, to Edwardian London, to enchanting Scotland, Kathryn records her experiences in the journals that become an inspiration for her family and the basis for this gripping saga.

-Idaho, she must also say goodbye to friends, community, and everything familiar.
+"Moving at any time can be frustrating and even frightening.
+But when Kathryn is forced to leave Nebraska at the turn of the century and move to Idaho, she must also say goodbye to friends, community, and everything familiar.
 As she takes tentative steps forward, hoping to establish new roots and new relationships, little does she know that those new relationship may well include romance."

 --Kathi Macias, Red Ink, Golden Scrolls Novel of the Year